Identifiability and Asymptotics in Learning Homogeneous Linear ODE Systems from Discrete Observations: Related Work

 The NLS method is applied to estimate parameters in ODE systems in \citep{bock1983recent,biegler1986nonlinear,xue2010sieve}.
-Xue et al. \citet{xue2010sieve} studied asymptotic properties of the NLS estimator based on approximating ODEs' solutions by using the Runge-Kutta algorithm \citet{dormand1980family}.
-However, their work requires strong assumptions, which are complex and tedious to verify.
+However, to our knowledge, no existing work provides a systematic asymptotic analysis of the NLS estimator for the ODE system \eqref{eq:ODE model}.
+The closest related work is that of \citet{xue2010sieve}, who studied asymptotic properties of the NLS estimator based on approximating ODEs' solutions by using the Runge-Kutta algorithm \citep{dormand1980family}.
+Nonetheless, their work requires strong assumptions, which are complex and cumbersome to verify.
+In contrast, our approach necessitates milder assumptions and yields an analytic covariance matrix for the asymptotic normal distribution.
 In addition to the NLS method, the two-stage smoothing-based estimation method is also well used for parameter estimation in ODE systems and its asymptotic properties have been extensively explored \citep{varah1982spline,chen2008efficient,chen2008estimation,wu2014sparse,brunton2016discovering}.
 This method usually applies smoothing approaches such as penalized splines to estimate the state variables and their derivatives at the first stage.
 Thus a large number of observations are needed to ensure the estimates' accuracy.
-Principal differential analysis \citep{ramsay1996principal,heckman2000penalized,poyton2006parameter,qi2010asymptotic} and Bayesian approaches \citet{ghosh2021variational} were also proposed to estimate unknown parameters in ODE systems.
+Principal differential analysis \citep{ramsay1996principal,heckman2000penalized,poyton2006parameter,qi2010asymptotic} and Bayesian approaches \citep{ghosh2021variational} were also proposed to estimate unknown parameters in ODE systems.
 In recent years, several neural-network-based parameter estimation methods for ODE systems have been proposed~\citep{rubanova2019latent,lu2021learning,qin2019data}.
 In these works, the authors use multiple (usually a large number) trajectories instead of a single trajectory to train the neural network model and aim to perform trajectory prediction.
 No identifiability is guaranteed.

-\subsection{Connection between causality and differential equations}
+\subsection{Connection between Causality and Differential Equations}